Atlantic hurricane reanalysis project: Progress

 The project ranks the year 1914 as the quietest hurricane season ever for the Atlantic basin with just one tropical storm.
-The project has currently reanalyzed storms from the period 1886 to 1965, and has extended HURDAT back to 1851.
+As of January 2022 the project has reanalyzed storms from the period 1886–1970 and has extended HURDAT back to 1851.
 In 2001, data for the years 1851–1885 were added to the official database from the Fernández-Partagás series of publications.
 Also, a paleotempestology conference was held at the University of South Carolina which proposed to increase the scope of HURDAT from a starting year of 1851 to a start of 1800.
 The conference also discussed ways of exchanging information for the inclusion of older tropical cyclones, such as via compact disc or a Wikipedia-style website.
 While the reanalysis has mostly proceeded sequentially, notable exceptions have been made for the reanalysis of some significant tropical cyclones.
 In 2002, for the tenth anniversary of Hurricane Andrew, the reanalysis was completed for the hurricane, which upgraded the cyclone to a Category 5 hurricane.
 In 2014, a similar reanalysis was completed for Hurricane Camille.
+In 2022, the Great Atlantic hurricane of 1944 was also upgraded to a Category 5.

 Work by Michael Chenoweth, in collaboration with Cary Mock, increased knowledge of tropical cyclones in the Caribbean Sea for 1750 to 1786.
-Chenoweth conducted a basin-wide reassessment for old source material from the 1700 to 1855 period by using surface weather observations mainly in the form of ship reports, newspapers, and various diaries and journals from the region around the Caribbean Sea.
+In 2006, Chenoweth completed and published a basin-wide reassessment for old source material from the 1700 to 1855 period by using surface weather observations mainly in the form of ship reports, newspapers, and various diaries and journals from the region around the Caribbean Sea.

+In 2014, Michael Chenoweth and Dmitry Divine completed and published an Atlantic basin-wide reassessment for the 1851–1898 period as well.